 However, do not mistake this for "dominance".
-He is not trying to 'take over' you, but instead, is seeking information.
-Taking the time to 'answer his questions' in a calm and instructive way will go a long way in having him look to you for when he's uncertain about what to do.
+He is not trying to take control, but instead, is seeking information and communicating with you that he notices something is different.
+Taking the time to "answer his questions" in a calm and instructive way will go a long way in having him look to you for when he's uncertain about what to do.

 Exercise and Activity

 The Coton is often content with being lazy and curling up next to you, but he does enjoy and can use exercise and activity.
 The Coton used to run alongside his master on horseback and has often been well-regarded for his stamina and durability.
 Cotons may look like frou frou dogs, but they can walk over various terrain, love an expedition on a wooded trail, will welcome a long walk, or a hearty, fast paced activity like Agility or just a rousing game of fetch or chase.
 Cotons have good speed, especially for their size, and can jump well for their size also.